esa-tu-darmstadt/SCAIE-V-2.0/README.md

 interface for custom instructions for RISC-V processors.

 ## Why 2.0?
 The original SCAIE-V repo was updated to support more features, and now it becomes SCAIE-V 2.0.
+On top of the original 2.0 release, logic generation has seen a rework (SCAL 2.0) in preparation for application-class cores and, further down the line, multi-issue and out-of-order execution cores.

 ## Which cores do you support?
 We currently support